Haybu/spring-boot-actuator-rsocket-proxy/README.md

 The proxy would run on port 7002.

 ### Work In-Progress
 *   Write and delete operations.
+*   Parameterized operations.